cornellvel/Boxy/README.md

-# Multiuser Vive
+# Boxy

 Basic Unity project setup for multiplayer with HTC Vive.
-(Includes part of SteamVR v1.2.1)

-Updated for Unity 5.6.1p3.

 Seperate scenes for Local network or Internet version.